Supernova (2000 film): Filming

 We limped in, in post we had a tremendous amount of effect stuff to do.
-They decided they wanted to preview the movie without the effects.
+They decided they wanted to preview the movie without the visual effects.
 I said this was insane, it's a science fiction movie.
-The effects had to be added.
+The visual effects had to be added.
 They wanted to see how it played.
 I told them it would be like shit, terrible, very bad preview, you will give up on the movie.
 These previews under these conditions are political.
 "Are you saying you won't preview the movie?"
 I said "You own the God damn thing.
 If you want to preview it, I can't prevent you, but I won't go."
 They saw this as defiance.

-Taking this into consideration and after more arguments with MGM, Hill quit the project.
+After more arguments with MGM, Hill quit the project.

 New director, Jack Sholder

-After test screenings went badly MGM hired another director, Jack Sholder, to re-edit Hill's footage and do some re-shoots to try and save the film.
-Sholder deleted a lot of the scenes from Hill's version, including many scenes of character development, added the scene where James Spader's character is piloting the ship to safety after they jump into the supernova high-gravity field (originally auto-pilot saved the ship from the crash but Sholder wanted to give Spader's character something more to do), added some scenes with more focus on humor, changed the original voice of the ship's computer Sweetie and added a new one which had "more emotion", removed entire dialogue from another computer called George who was on Titan and who gave Nick some information about the mining colony, removed the original rocklike/electronic score by Burkhard Dallwitz, and added a new one by David C. Williams.
+After test screenings went badly MGM hired another director, Jack Sholder, to re-edit Hill's footage and do some re-shoots to try to save the film.
+Sholder deleted many scenes from Hill's version, including scenes of character development, added the scene where James Spader's character is piloting the ship to safety after they jump into the supernova high-gravity field (originally the auto-pilot saved the ship from the crash but Sholder wanted to give Spader's character something more to do), added some scenes with more focus on humor, changed the original voice of the ship's computer Sweetie and added a new one which had "more emotion", removed all the dialogue from another computer called George who was on Titan and who gave Nick some information about the mining colony, removed the original rocklike/electronic score by Burkhard Dallwitz, and added a new one by David C. Williams.

 After Sholder's cut was test screened and got a better reaction from a test audience, new executives took over MGM/UA: Alex Yemenidjian, and Chris McGurk.
 They were unhappy with the reaction that Supernova got from the test screening of Sholder's cut.
 The studio went back to Hill, who proposed $5 million of reshoots and wanted more time for filming.
-When he was refused, Hill quit the project for good and MGM then shelved the film.
+When the studio refused, Hill quit the project for good and MGM then shelved the film.